Celebrating 10 years in business, Len joins us to recount the foundation story of The Depanneur.

 Len Senater 6:21

-and there’s, there’s another overlay when I was 25, I took a year off to travel around and sort of spent a year abroad when you were 25.
+and there's, there's another overlay when I was 25, I took a year off to travel around and sort of spent a year abroad when you were 25.
 Yeah.
 So after I graduated, but before I came back to sort of dive into the career, I took a year to travel from pretty much around the world, from Valley to Delhi overland, it was an incredible experience at that time sort of backpacking, and what year was then that would be sort of mid 90s.
 Man.
 Yeah, so things have changed a lot, I still have a lot of slides, leftover from that period, I even to give you an idea of the difference between then and now.
-I actually designed and built a portable darkroom, and had an antique folding blackened camera that I could shoot black and white film.
-Because my idea at the time was when I went to these places I wanted, I didn’t want to simply take pictures, right?
+I actually designed and built a portable darkroom, and had an antique folding black camera that I could shoot black and white film.
+Because my idea at the time was when I went to these places I wanted, I didn't want to simply take pictures, right?
 If I was going to take pictures, I wanted to be able to develop and print in the field and then give the pictures to the people I was taking.
-I didn’t want it to just be extractive.
-And so here I was a long haired hippie backpacker, with a locked black suitcase with, you know, chemicals with chemicals, how white powder is things wrapped in green 911, you know, wires and timers and you know, metal canisters, and they would put it through the X ray machine at the at the airport.
-They’re like, what’s this?
-It’s not like socks and underwear?
+I didn't want it to just be extractive.
+And so here I was a long haired hippie backpacker, with a locked black suitcase with, you know, chemicals with chemicals and power.
+White powder is things wrapped in pre 911, you know, wires and timers and you know, metal canisters, and they would put it through the X ray machine at the at the airport.
+They're like What's this?
+You know, it's not like socks and underwear?
 For sure.
 Exactly.
-Oh, it’s photography equipment.
-They’d be like, Yeah, sure.
+Oh, it's photography equipment.
+They'd be like, Yeah, sure.
 Go ahead.
 Well, not like

 Qasim Virjee 7:41

-can’t do that.
-And, you know, that’s why we all take photos with our phone.
+I can't do that anymore.
+That's why we all take photos with our phones.
 Yeah.
-So it’s all it’s all customs.
-Yeah, you know, it’s
+So it's all it's all customs.
+Yeah, as you know, it

 Len Senater 7:49

-changed a lot.
-So you know, there was there was always this idea of like trying to sort of connect one’s practice with one’s sort of set of values.
-And then as we got into the design world, you know, design is became the sort of close cousin to marketing, which is sales, which is, you know, part of this whole kind of a growth economy and you’re kind of contributing, you’re leaning in to kind of help people sell more things make more money.
-And that that isn’t always without some some challenges.
+changed lives.
+So you know, there was there was always this idea of like trying to sort of connect one's practice with one's sort of set of values.
+And then as we got into the design world, you know, design is became the sort of close cousin to marketing, which is sales, which is, you know, part of this whole kind of a growth economy and you're kind of contributing, you're leaning in to kind of help people sell more things make more money.
+And that that isn't always without some some challenges.
 And so we tried to figure out how to tie it in.
-So we like tried to focus on clients that we felt were in areas that we were interested in, really cared about for I tried to focus on clients who were trying to do something worthwhile in the world that had a meaning or purpose other than simply making the most possible money.
+So we like tried to focus on clients that we felt were in areas that we were interested or they cared about, right, I tried to focus on clients, we're trying to do something worthwhile in the world that had a meaning or purpose other than simply making the most possible money.
 We tried to encourage our clients to use their marketing dollars to do something genuinely worthwhile in the world, so that people had a reason to actually care about their brand.
 But then, you know, after 10 years of doing that, there was a point where I had spent so much time trying to convince other people that they should be doing something worthwhile with their time and money.
-I kind of felt like, why don’t I just cut out the middleman and just spend some time doing something I felt genuinely worth well, with my own time and money.
-And so I switched gears.
-I think some of them the luster had sort of worn off, right, the design as the kind of clients got bigger and the projects got bigger and the rates went up to match.
-Yeah, there was a sort of the bullshit to work ratio started to sort of shift and it got to a point where too much bullshit Yeah, you know, and you had to justify these rates to you know, and it’s like, we’re not talking to the gods, I mean, their skill, but you know, you had to kind of pad everything to justify right, there was all the buzzwords and I just kind of got tired of that side of it and start to feel inauthentic.
+I kind of felt like, why don't I just cut out the middleman and just spend some time doing something I felt genuinely worthwhile with my own time and money.
+And so I switched gears, I think some of the, the luster had sort of worn off, right, the design as the kind of clients got bigger, and the projects got bigger and the rates went up to match.
+Yeah, there was a sort of the bullshit to work ratio started to sort of shift and I've got to a point where too much bullshit.
+Yeah, you know, and you had to justify these rates, you know, and it's like, we're not talking to the gods.
+I mean, there's skill, but you know, you had to kind of pad everything to justify right and there was all the buzzwords and I just kind of got tired of that side of it and started to feel inauthentic.
 Oh, agency life.
 Yeah.
-And it took it didn’t it took a long time for me to find language around that at the time.
-I just wasn’t enjoying it and I couldn’t really tell why.
+And it took it didn't it took a long time for me to find language around that at the time.
+I just wasn't enjoying it and I couldn't really tell why.
 Yeah,

 Qasim Virjee 9:51